AdibMiraki/AdibMiraki.github.io/README.md

 •	Safarpour, H., Ranjbaran, J., Erfanian, N., Nomiri, S., Derakhshani, A., Gerarduzzi, C., **Adib Miraki Feriz**., HosseiniGol, E., Saghafi, S. and Silvestris, N., Holistic exploration of CHGA and hsa-miR-137 in colorectal cancer via multi-omic data Integration.
 Heliyon

 ## Under Review Papers
-•	Targeting the Dynamic Transcriptional Landscape of Treg Subpopulations in Pancreatic Ductal Adenocarcinoma: Insights from Single-cell RNA Sequencing Analysis with a Focus on CTLA4 and TIGIT.
-First Author. **Immunobiology**.

 •	Unveiling the Impact of Microglial Cells in Alzheimer's Disease Pathogenesis: Insights from Single-Cell RNA-seq Analysis and In Vivo Validation.
 Co-First Author. **Molecular Neurobiology**.